Notice of Privacy Practices - McFarland Clinic PC

 1. Confidential Communications

 You have the right to request that your protected health information be provided by alternative means or at alternative locations.
-Any such request should be submitted in writing to: Privacy Office, McFarland Clinic PC, PO Box 3014, Ames, IA 50010.
+Any such request should be submitted in writing to: Privacy Office, McFarland Clinic, PO Box 3014, Ames, IA 50010.

 3. Health Plan Restrictions